History of rapid transit: Development

-Smoke was less of a problem in steam-hauled elevated railways, the first of which opened in New York City in 1870.
-In 1890 London's City & South London Railway used electric traction to overcome the issue of tunnel air quality.
+While smoke was a major problem for urban railways in tunnels, it was less of a problem in steam-hauled elevated railways, the first of which opened in New York City in 1870.
+In 1890, London's City & South London Railway used electric traction to overcome the issue of tunnel air quality.
+Electric traction was more efficient, faster and cleaner than steam and the natural choice for trains running in tunnels and proved superior for elevated services.

 First tunnels

 Before any plans were made for transit systems with tunnels and stations, several railway operators had used tunnels for freight and passenger trains, usually to reduce the grade of the railway line.
-Examples include Trevithick's Tunnel in 1804, built for the Penydarren locomotive, the 1829 Crown Street Tunnel at Liverpool and the 1.13 mile (1,811 meter)-long 1836 Lime Street Tunnel, also at Liverpool.
+Examples include Trevithick's Tunnel in 1804, built for Wales' Penydarren locomotive, the 1829 Crown Street Tunnel at Liverpool, and the 1.13 mile (1,811 meter)-long 1836 Lime Street Tunnel, also at Liverpool.
 Part of this tunnel remains in use, making it the world's oldest active tunnel.

-The first urban underground railway was the Metropolitan Railway, which began operations on January 10, 1863.
+The first urban underground railway was London's Metropolitan Railway, which began operations on January 10, 1863.
 It was built largely in shallow cut and cover tunnels.
 It was worked by steam trains and despite the creation of numerous vents, was unhealthy and uncomfortable for passengers and operating staff.
 Smoke collected in the tunnels, leading to proposals to build pneumatic or cable-hauled railways to overcome this problem between 1863 and 1890, though none were successful.
 Nevertheless, its trains were popular from the start.

+While not used for public transit their entire history, St. Louis, Missouri's former mainline tunnels are currently used for rapid transit.
+Constructed in 1875 they are the oldest in use rapid transit tunnels in North America.

 The Metropolitan Railway and the competing Metropolitan District Railway developed the inner circle around central London that was completed in 1884.
 It featured an extensive system of suburban branches to the northwest (extending into the adjoining countryside), the west, the southwest and the east that was mostly completed by 1904.
 These systems eventually became part of the London Underground.